 Other Ecuador Projects

-Medical teams and the VBS component of many of our construction teams will also serve in the following communities—all at the invitation of SIFAT Ecuador alumni from churches in these areas.
+Medical teams and the VBS component of some of our construction teams will also serve in the following communities—all at the invitation of SIFAT Ecuador alumni from churches in these areas.

 Address: Albornoz Lote 61 Y Gross esquina – IGLESIA ASAMBLEA DE DIOS ANTIOQUIA